olitheolix/newton-dynamics/doc/source/tut_0.rst

 ``Newton.h``.
 Similarly,  ``-L ../../build/lib/`` tells the linker where to look for additional libraries.
 The next flag (``-lNewton``) tells the linker to link our program against the ``libNewton.so`` library we built in :ref:`Installation`.
-Finally, Newton uses threads internally and thus needs a ``-lpthread``.
+Newton uses threads, thus we linke it to ``-lpthread``.
+Finally, the purpose of ``-Wl,"-rpath=../../build/lib/"`` is to bake the location of the Newton library into the executable, or otherwise the runtime linker will probably not find it.

 Other